quentintaranpino/nostrcheck-api/README.md

-# nostrcheck.me public Rest API
+# nostrcheck.me Rest API

-# Public gallery
+This document describes how to connect and interact with the [nostrcheck.me](http://nostrcheck.me/) public Rest API.

-This document describes how to connect and interact with the [nostrcheck.me](http://nostrcheck.me/) public gallery Rest API.
+## Public gallery

 ## Connection